Yasir-Ali-Swe/devsinc/README.md

-# Devsic Clone - Frontend Practice Project
+# Devsinc Clone - Frontend Practice Project

 A frontend clone of the official [Devsic Organization](https://devsinc.com) website built with **Next.js** and **Tailwind CSS**.
 This project is created for learning and practicing modern web development using component-based architecture, utility-first styling, and responsive design principles.